sambeau/deadcatbounce/README.md

 - **Sell to the bank:** any card on display or in your hand can be sold to the bank.
 The bank pays 1 token per card, even for Aces.
 - **Build runs:** two or more cards in consecutive order and of the same suit can be placed onto the table to create a run.
 Cards can be added to the top or bottom of runs to lengthen them.
 - **Build sets:** two (a pair) or more cards of the same rank can be placed on the table.
 Cards can be added to sets to make them wider.
-- **Pay to see extra flop cards:** as long as there are less than 3 cards in the flop, you can spend one token to fill them.
+- **Pay to see extra flop cards:** as long as there are less than 3 cards in the flop, you can spend one token per card to fill any.
 You can then buy them if you like, but have to pay the nominal price for them.
 ### Protect your investments
 1. **Inflate prices to protect your investments:** Place extra tokens onto any sets and runs you want to inflate the price of, to protect from hostile takeover.
 ### Discard